tlieva/JCG-linear-optimization-project/README.md

 Given a reduction in the 2400 landing rule, the yearly cost of this scenario is therefore **$417,841.67**.
 In comparison, to the accumulated cost of $11,645 per 7.2h flight of the first scenario, with a yearly cost of **$420,513.89**.
 The savings brought by the reduction is an estimated $2,672.22 - representing **0.64% in savings**, **in comparison to the 17% reduction in fuel**.

-Due to the minimal cost-savings from reducing 2400-landing rule to 2000 lbs, it is not recommended to be implemented at the expense of reducing safety cushion.
+Due to the minimal cost-savings from reducing 2400-landing rule to 2000 lbs, a reduction to the 2400-landing rule is not recommended to be implemented at the expense of reducing safety cushion.